Who is American Illustrator Howard David Johnson?

 David works from writer's notes to faithfully realize their visions when he does all new custom cover art...

-And he also sells licenses for cover art using existing pieces like these which were easily adapted...
+And also selling low cost licenses for cover art using existing pieces like these which were easily adapted...

 Helen of Troy ( below) is an example of "personal work", done on Prismacolor pencils...